midversestudios/AppEngage/Unity SDK/README.md

 To prevent fraud, you should give currency to the user only server-side, and only when token_verified is 1 and claimed is 0

-##Showing Interstitials

-We have incentivized and non-incentivized interstitials.
-However, they will be available in a future Unity SDK release.

 ##Sample App